dedpool-glitch/agpv-ai-consultant/docs/project_goals.md

 - If the user does not know the panel model, the system may use explicit default panel specs.
 - Defaults must not be hidden from the user.
 - Datasheet-derived panel specs should be stored in `panel_specs.json`.
+- Uploaded datasheets should be stored first, then parsed/extracted in a later step.
 - For now, direct and diffuse efficiency can both use the datasheet module efficiency, based on Jabir's guidance.
 - For now, `AL_BSF` can be used as the default cell technology, based on Jabir's guidance.